Prev Next

 By Brenda Ponnay

 Did you know it is customary to send out cards for Rosh Hashanah wishing your friends and loved ones a sweet new year?
-It may be just another couple of days in September (this year it’s September 29th through Oct 1st) to everyone else but if you are Jewish it is an important time to reflect on the past and wish everyone a sweet new year to come.
+It may be just another couple of days in September (or in October this year) to everyone else but if you are Jewish it is an important time to reflect on the past and wish everyone a sweet new year to come.
 It’s even nice if you’re not Jewish.

 I thought it would be fun to make some pomegranate cards since the pomegranate is a symbol of Rosh Hashanah.